Exploring Life with Animal Communication - letting go of stories & staying curious

 Over the last 40 odd years with horses I given a lot of approaches a try.
 I have no hidden agenda to push regarding using a bit or not, stabling or not, feeding a certain supplement or not...your horse, your choice.

-My agenda is very transparent - I want to give you the tools to enhance your mutual joy.
+My agenda is very transparent - I want to support a deeper connection between you and the animals you love to enhance your mutual joy.
 When you and the animals in your heart connect deeply it enriches both your lives.
-They want to show you their most whole self.
+They want to show you their most whole self and you get invited to experience your most whole self.

 Expected to see RidersMind?